Got questions about the in-person High Holy Fest?

 We are aware that COVID-19 and its variants remain an ongoing threat.
 We are pleased to report high vaccination rates in the Mishkan community, and these high vaccination rates have helped us to resume in-person activities.
 During registration, we will ask whether all members of your household (over 12 years of age) attending the High Holidays will be vaccinated.

-- Vaccinated people aged 12 and up may be unmasked outdoors.
+- If you’re on the lawn where you can spread out, masks are optional.
+Under the tent, masks are required.
 It is the Chicago History Museum’s policy that all adults must wear a mask indoors, regardless of vaccination status.

 - Children between the ages of 2 and 12 must be masked at all times, indoors and outdoors, except when eating and drinking.
 When unmasked for eating and drinking, please maintain a social distance of 6 feet between each person/pod.